 Your brain won’t be able to function at its best if you’re not eating properly.
 Getting enough nutrients will allow your body and brain to function optimally while you study for the WASSCE and on the exam day.

 Make sure that you eat the right food at regular intervals.
 If possible, go with non-disruptive snacks to the exam hall(juice, etc).

 But be careful.
 Caffeine will dehydrate you.
 Dehydration can cause fatigue and can also give you a wicked case of the caffeine jitters.

 Besides, there are many psychological benefits of prayer.
 According to Wikipedia:

 Many accept that prayer can aid in recovery due to psychological and physical benefits.
 It has also been suggested that if a person knows that he or she is being prayed for it can be uplifting and increase morale, thus aiding recovery.
-(See Subject-expectancy effect.)
+(See Subject-expectancy effect).
 Many studies have suggested that prayer can reduce physical stress, regardless of the god or gods a person prays to, and this may be true for many reasons.
 According to a study by Centra State Hospital, “the psychological benefits of prayer may help reduce stress and anxiety, promote a more positive outlook, and strengthen the will to live.

 Here are the tips you need to follow on the exam day:

-So, make sure you’re not with any unwanted material before you enter the exam hall.
+So make sure you’re not with any unwanted material before you enter the exam hall.

 Write everything you need on a piece of paper and make sure you have them at hand before the exam.